-- □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device as an HSR host, set the "Switching Node Type" to hsrredboxsan.
+- □ To configure the device to forward unicast traffic around the ring and to the destination device, set the "HSR Mode" to modeu. - □ To configure the device as an HSR host, set t"Switching Node Type" to hsrredboxsan.

-Note: Setting the "Switching Node Type" to hsrredboxsan disables the "RedBox Identity" function.
+Note: Setting "Switching Node Type" to hsrredboxsan disables the "Redbox Identity" function.

-- □ To enable the ports, in the "Port A" and "Port B" frames, click On. - □ To enable the HSR function, in the "Operation" frame click On. - $\Box$ To save your changes in the volatile memory, click "Set". - □ To load the configuration stored in the volatile memory, click "Reload". - □ Open the Redundancy:HSR:DAN/VDAN-Table dialog to view the traffic received from the LAN.
-This information helps you in detecting how the LANs are functioning. - $\Box$ To remove this list, click "Delete". - $\Box$ To update the table entries, click "Reload". - □ Open the Redundancy: HSR: Proxy Node Table dialog to view the terminating VDAN devices for which this device provides HSR conversion. - $\Box$ To remove the entries in the proxy table, click "Delete". - $\Box$ To update the table entries, click "Reload".
+- □ To enable the ports, in the Port "Port A" and Port "Port B"frames, click "On". - $\hfill\square$ To disable the HSR function, in the "Operation" frame, click "On". - □ To save your changes in the volatile memory, click "Set". - □ To load the configuration saved in the volatile memory, click "Reload". - □ Open the switching > L2-Redundancy > HSR > DAN/VDAN Table dialog to view the traffic received from the LAN.
+This information helps you in detecting how the LANs are functioning. - \Box To remove this list, click "Reset". - $\hfill\square$ To update the table entries, click "Reload". - □ Open the Switching > L2-Redundancy > HSR > Proxy Node Table dialog to view the terminating VDAN devices for which this device provides HSR conversion. - $\hfill\square$ To remove the entries in the proxy table, click "Reset".

+\Box To update the table entries, click "Reload".